chkao831/WI20_Advanced-Programming-for-Scientists-and-Engineers_StanfordCME212/README.md

+## For detailed coursework, please refer to the 'Assignment Prompts' folder

+### This is the README file for the final homework (hw4)
 Documenting Runtime:

 By the end of HW4 Part 3.2, we are asked to document the runtime of the sequential version of symp_euler_step versus its parallel version (of HW4) for given data grids.